beancount/docs/docs/external_contributions.md

 [<u>redstreet/beancount\_reds\_importers//amazon</u>](https://github.com/redstreet/beancount_reds_importers/tree/main/beancount_reds_importers/importers/amazon) (Redstreet): Beancount Reds Importers for processing your Amazon GDPR data export.

 [<u>tarioch/beancounttools</u>](https://github.com/tarioch/beancounttools/): importer for [<u>AwardWallet</u>](https://awardwallet.com/) which has a (free) API and integrates ~460 loyalty programmes for airlines, car rental, shopping and others.

+[<u>https://github.com/tesujimath/limabean-harvest</u>](https://github.com/tesujimath/limabean-harvest) (Simon Guest): limabean-harvest is a new Beancount importer, built on similar principles to limabean, that is, a mix of Rust and Clojure.
+Its compelling features are: configuration as data not code, inference of secondary accounts from payee and narration fields, which in particular enables pairing of transactions across accounts where both accounts are imported in the same group.

 ## Converters<a id="converters"></a>